Createdd/Writing/2020/articles/Reflecting2020.md

 Some of those statements are provocative.
 See them as those.
 I can not elaborate on every detail, but take it as inspiration for further thoughts on the topic.

 ---

+## Work and studies

+This year was not so special in this reagard for me.

+I found a great company to work with.
+I consider them very good in many aspects, making it a pleasure to work.
+A lot of freedom and a lot of interesting fields.
+I am grateful for them.
+And with "them" I mean the people in it.
+Primarily the executive board, making a proper organization possible.

+Same with studies.
+I elaborated a lot about it in the past.
+Currently for me the studies serve as inspiration.
+It is challenging and hard.
+That makes it great.
+I learn a lot.

 ## Dating